Linked List vs Array

-Arrays store elements in contiguous memory locations, resulting in easily calculable addresses for the elements stored and this allows a faster access to an element at a specific index.
+Arrays store elements in contiguous memory locations, resulting in easily calculable addresses for the elements stored and this allows faster access to an element at a specific index.
 Linked lists are less rigid in their storage structure and elements are usually not stored in contiguous locations, hence they need to be stored with additional tags giving a reference to the next element.
 This difference in the data storage scheme decides which data structure would be more suitable for a given situation.

 Major differences are listed below:

-- Memory allocation: For arrays at compile time and at runtime for linked lists.
+- Memory allocation: For arrays at compile time and at runtime for linked lists. but, a dynamically allocated array also allocates memory at runtime.

 - Memory efficiency: For the same number of elements, linked lists use more memory as a reference to the next node is also stored along with the data.
 However, size flexibility in linked lists may make them use less memory overall; this is useful when there is uncertainty about size or there are large variations in the size of data elements; memory equivalent to the upper limit on the size has to be allocated (even if not all of it is being used) while using arrays, whereas linked lists can increase their sizes step-by-step proportionately to the amount of data.

-- Execution time: Any element in an array can be directly accessed with its index; however in case of a linked list, all the previous elements must be traversed to reach any element.
+- Execution time: Any element in an array can be directly accessed with its index; however in the case of a linked list, all the previous elements must be traversed to reach any element.
 Also, better cache locality in arrays (due to contiguous memory allocation) can significantly improve performance.
-As a result, some operations (such as modifying a certain element) are faster in arrays, while some other (such as inserting/deleting an element in the data) are faster in linked lists.
+As a result, some operations (such as modifying a certain element) are faster in arrays, while some others (such as inserting/deleting an element in the data) are faster in linked lists.

 (1) The size of the arrays is fixed: So we must know the upper limit on the number of elements in advance.
 Also, generally, the allocated memory is equal to the upper limit irrespective of the usage, and in practical uses, the upper limit is rarely reached.

-(2) Inserting a new element in an array of elements is expensive because a room has to be created for the new elements and to create room existing elements have to be shifted.
+(2) Inserting a new element in an array of elements is expensive because room has to be created for the new elements and to create room existing elements have to be shifted.

 For example, suppose we maintain a sorted list of IDs in an array id[ ].